 6. Royal Palace of La Almudaina

-Founded by Arabic governors, and a later a symbol of the independent Mallorca, this citadel still hosts the King of Spain during the occasional summer event.
-It is suitably grand, though, like much of Mallorca’s architecture, eclectic in style.
+Founded by Arabic governors, and a later a symbol of the independent Majorca, this citadel still hosts the King of Spain during the occasional summer event.
+It is suitably grand, though, and like much of Majorca’s architecture, eclectic in style.
 A medieval courtyard and richly embroidered tapestries lie within.
 Outside, however, Moorish arches face the sea – and a surprising Modernist touch, in the form of Joan Miro’s Egg sculpture, sits in the adjacent S’Hort del Rei gardens.

 7. Cuevas del Drach